Skip to content

 Composition rules

-• If a component is interactive, ensure it remains semantic (render as button / a via asChild when needed).
+• If a component is interactive, keep it semantic (render as button or a via asChild when needed)

-• Don’t nest interactive targets (link-in-link).
-Keep one primary clickable element per component boundary.
+• Don’t nest interactive targets (one primary clickable element per component boundary)

 What belongs in Patterns instead